Tools

 Our Pick for Most Canadian Small Businesses

 Wagepoint is our default recommendation.
 It handles Canadian payroll compliance reliably, integrates cleanly with Xero, and costs a fraction of enterprise solutions.
-For a business with 10 employees on bi-weekly payroll, the cost is approximately $60/month, a reasonable price for eliminating the risk of CRA penalties and the time spent on manual calculations.
+A team of 10 paid monthly runs about $60/month on the Solo plan; the same team paid bi-weekly moves to Unlimited at roughly $100/month.
+Either way, it is a reasonable price for eliminating CRA-penalty risk and manual calculation time.
+See the full breakdown in our Wagepoint review, or compare every option on our Canadian payroll tools page.

-If you need HR features alongside payroll, evaluate Humi or Rise based on your team size.
+If you want payroll with HR and a dedicated support rep, Payworks is the stronger choice, especially with Quebec employees.
+If you need a full HRIS, evaluate Rise.
 If you have 100+ employees or complex compliance requirements, ADP is the safer choice despite the higher cost.

 Whichever platform you choose, ensure it integrates with your accounting software.
 Payroll journal entries that auto-sync to Xero or QuickBooks save your bookkeeper 2-4 hours per month in manual data entry.
 Our bookkeeping service includes payroll integration setup and monthly reconciliation.